Blindness Prevention

 Instructional Videos

 Instructional videos offer a visual demonstration of the proper use of eyewash stations, making them an effective tool for employees to understand its functionality.
-They are helpful in providing step-by-step guidelines for different types of eye injuries, flushing techniques, and flushing duration.
+They help provide step-by-step guidelines for different types of eye injuries, flushing techniques, and flushing duration.

 Educational Materials